MMA-ForScience/ForScience/README.md

 - `IndexedFunction` (indexed (#) and (&))
 - `ImportDataset` (imports files or complex file structures into one Dataset
 - `TableToTex` function
-- `GROMOS` overs basic functions assisting in the work with the Molecular Dynamics program GROMOS
+- `GROMOS` offers basic functions assisting in the work with the Molecular Dynamics program GROMOS
 - ...

 ## Installation